geobrowser/geogenesis/docs/protocol/01-entities.md

 > For example, the Entity ID for Bill Gates might be `5`, with several triples referencing this ID.
 There might be a triple defining the name of the entity, the date of birth of the entity, and more.

 In a graph database you can think of an Entity as a node, and Triples as the edges.
-In a relational database you can think of an Entity as a row, with each column being an Attribute and each value being a Triple's value – we'll cover Schemas in Geo in another document.
+In a relational database you can think of an Entity as a row, with each column being an [Attribute](03-attributes.md) and each value being a Triple's [Value](04-values.md).

 ![Image depicting the graph-like nature of an entity and its triples](images/entity.png)